fpscloud/Identity-Authentication/README.md

 You can integrate with salesforce as a Lightning Web Component.

-Please see refernce implementation in salesforce folder.
+Please see reference implementation in salesforce folder.